krjoha/pine-grove/content/posts/mlops-workshop-tech-boras/index.en.md

 When organizations try to scale their ML work, they hit a wall.
 Literally.

-{{< image src="throw-over-fence-diagram.webp" caption="The 'throw it over the fence' workflow: data scientists and engineers work in isolation" >}}
+{{< image src="throw-over-fence-diagram.webp" caption="The 'throw it over the fence' workflow: data scientists and engineers work in isolation.
+Image credits [swirlai.com](https://www.newsletter.swirlai.com/p/evolving-maturity-of-mlops-stack)" >}}

 Look at the diagram above.
 On the left, the data scientist works in Jupyter, connected to the data warehouse.
 They analyze data, preprocess it, train a model, validate it.
 At the end of this pipeline sits **Model Handover** (step 1).